Dreams – the Top Ten Most Common Dreams

 This is a metaphor for insecurity.
 Circumstances may be closing in on you or you may feel at the mercy of feelings that get out of control.
 You may have feelings of guilt or fear of being caught for something you have done.
 Children who have this dream may be being bullied at school.

-Dreams like this one reflect your feelings of insecurity.
+Dreams like this one show your feelings of insecurity.
 Are you running away from something?
 The figure that chases you is most likely to represent an unresolved aspect of the your circumstances or personality.

 Some dreams are sexually explicit; others cloak eroticism in symbols.
 They may express your sexual fantasies, but don’t take them too literally.
-A dream lover may not necessarily be someone you’d want to know in real life!
+A dream lover may not necessarily be someone you’d want to know in life!
 He may just symbolise an aspect of your sexuality that needs to be expressed.

 DREAMS OF CLIMBING

 Are you escaping from something dangerous in the dream like a wild animal?
-Then perhaps your dream symbolises an escape from destructive emotions.
+Then perhaps your dream symbolizes an escape from destructive emotions.
 Perhaps you are working too hard at climbing the ladder of success.

 If you’re filled with a fear of the dizzy heights you may need more self-confidence.